tierChampion/JumperBoy-emulator/README.md

 ### Known Issues

+- CGB Boot ROM: Using a Boot ROM with a CGB game will not work.
 - Pokemon Silver/Gold: Restarts the game when doing random actions
 - Pokemon Crystal: Doesn't close the menu properly and triggers the "no window available for popping" debugging message

 ## Documentation